Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:13:35: Flight 11 has its last routine communication with the Federal Aviation Administration's (FAA's) Boston Air Route Traffic Control Center (hereinafter "Boston Center").

 Boston Center: American 11, turn twenty degrees right.

-American Airlines Flight 11: Turning right, American 11.
+American Airlines Flight 11 Captain John Ogonowski: Turning right, American 11.

 8:13:52: Boston Center Sector 46 controller Pete Zalewski instructs Flight 11 to climb to 35,000 feet twice, but receives no reply.
 He informs the Athens Sector controller that the flight is "NORDO" (no radio).
 Boston Center continues to attempt to re-establish contact with the flight without success.

 8:14: Flight 175, another fully fueled Boeing 767, carrying 56 passengers and nine crew members, also departs from Logan International Airport in Boston; its destination is also Los Angeles International Airport.
 Five hijackers are aboard.
-One of them, most likely al-Shehhi, communicated with Mohamed Atta shortly before American Airlines Flight 11's takeoff.
+One of them, most likely al-Shehhi, communicated with Mohamed Atta shortly before Flight 11's takeoff.

+8:16: Flight 11 levels off at 29,000 feet and begins deviating from its assigned course.

+8:17:59: A brief unknown sound (possibly a scream) from an unknown origin was heard over the frequency that Flight 11 and other nearby flights are using.

-8:19: Betty Ong, a flight attendant on Flight 11, alerts an American Airlines reservations center in Cary, North Carolina, to the hijacking via an airphone: "[I'm] number 3 in the back.
-The cockpit is not answering, somebody's stabbed in business class—and I think there's Mace—that we can't breathe—I don't know, I think we're getting hijacked."
-She then tells of the stabbings of two flight attendants.
+8:19: Betty Ong, a flight attendant on Flight 11, alerts an American Airlines reservations center in Cary, North Carolina, to the hijacking via an airphone.
+The following is the recorded portion of her conversation with agent Vanessa Minter, operator Winston Sadler, and supervisor Nydia Gonzalez:Betty Ann Ong: Number three in the back.
+The cockpit's not answering.
+Somebody's stabbed in business class.
+And I think there's mace-that we can't breathe.
+I don't know.
+I think we're getting hijacked.

+Reservations Operator Winston Sadler: Which flight are you on?